NATIONAL WASHINGTON DAY

 Kenny Loggins - Singer - (January 7, 1948-)

 Paul Allen set out designing software, cofounded the largest computer company in the world and ended up one of the richest men the world.
-He continues to develop new technologies and promote conservation and environmental solutions following remission for Hodgkin’s disease.
+He continued to develop new technologies and promote conservation and environmental solutions until his death in 2018.

 Bill Gates - Businessman - (October 28, 1955 - )